zhoupc/F-image/README.md

 F-image is a package management system used to install and manage software packages written for functional image analysis.

 ## why F-image?
 There are many independently developed toolboxes for processing functional imaging data.
-Some functions can be reused by other packages.
 F-image can automatically install and load the selected packages for specific tasks.
-All the packages were maintained by F-image to save your time.
+It makes reusing functions between packages easier.

 **Example**
 ```matlab